 - 13 years: 21:30 (only if attending school activities)

-- Students under 16 must attend the afternoon activities unless they have their parent’s/guardian’s permission not to.
-Students aged 16 and above may miss activities occasionally e.g. to go shopping, at the discretion of the Centre Manager.
+- Students under 16 must attend the afternoon activities unless they are being collected by their parent / guardian.
+Students aged 16 and above may miss activities occasionally e.g. to go shopping for essential items, at the discretion of the Centre Manager.
 Students are not allowed to return to their homestay/residence during the day except under special circumstances with the permission of their host/residence manager.

 - Neither the school nor the accommodation provider are responsible for monitoring students at all times.
 Such times include weekends during the day or weekdays during lunchtimes.
 Parents/guardians should not expect the school or the accommodation provider to make their children stay at home every evening.